SCool62/catformer/README.md

 # catformer
-As of right now nope of the code works.
+As of right now none of the code works.